News Releases

 Stringtown eighth and ninth grade GEAR UP students tour Atoka Museum and Civil War Cemetery

 Twenty-nine Stringtown eighth and ninth grade GEAR UP students recently toured the Atoka Museum and Civil War Cemetery located north of Boggy River in Atoka.
 Students were given a walking tour of the property, which includes a Civil War cemetery—the only in Oklahoma, several historical homes, and a church.
-The church has been relocated from Boggy Bend in the northeast part of the county to the museum site, and was started by “Boss” Harrison, a relative to several of the current Stringtown students.
-Inside the museum, Director Cindy Wallis guided the students through the various exhibits of the area’s history,
+The church has been relocated from Boggy Bend in the northeast part of the county to the museum site, and was started by “Boss” Harrison, a

 Read More »